m0dusX/17_sites_monitoring/README.md

 # Sites Monitoring Utility

-This script monitors all sites listed in a txt file by checking their status (online/offline) and registration expiration dates of their domain names.
+This script monitors all sites listed in a txt file by checking their status (online/offline) and registration expiration dates of their domain names and prints following information about each site in a txt to console:
+1) Status: OK (ONLINE) / OFF (OFFLINE)
+2) Information about domain name

 # Quickstart